 We all have our reasons for loving Muskoka.
 Plunging into the swimming hole after work, the call of the loon in the evening or a hike in the woods, Muskoka inspires us to consider the natural world around us.
 In order to help protect Muskoka, we strive to support all those who love to be here.
 If you are here for a weekend or the summer, for the rest of your life or as the latest in a long family line, we hope you will find some inspiration and join us.
 Together we are making a difference!

-In January 2013 the Muskoka Conservancy was born out of the amalgamation of the Muskoka Heritage Foundation and Muskoka Heritage Trust.
-While our name has changed, our mission is the same – “To nurture, conserve, and protect Muskoka's natural and built heritage for future generations!”
+In 2013 the Muskoka Conservancy was born out of the amalgamation of the Muskoka Heritage Foundation and Muskoka Heritage Trust.
+While our name has changed, our mission is the same – “Protecting and caring for Muskoka's natural spaces.”

 What We Do

 Muskoka shoreline is under pressure from development.
 Every single meter of natural shoreline is under threat.
 Muskoka Conservancy actively seeks out natural shoreline and protects it.
 We do this by directly acquiring land, or by entering into legally binding conservation agreements.

 While waterfront is the main event in Muskoka, our famous water quality depends heavily on what happens on land.
 Muskoka Conservancy currently holds over 2,500 acres of land and over 500 acres of wetlands.